Elora Meditation logo

 • Reduce technical complexity: Skip the complicated audio software and focus on your teaching.

-Preparing Your "Studio"
+Preparing to Record Your Sample

 The Golden Rule: The room matters more than the microphone.